nickkossolapov/fame-boy/README.md

 ### About

+I wrote about the architecture and my general experience in a blog post: [I built a Game Boy emulator in F#](https://nickkossolapov.github.io/fame-boy/building-a-game-boy-emulator-in-fsharp/)

-This started as a way for me to learn more about computer hardware.
+This project was a way for me to learn more about computer hardware.
 The original Game Boy felt like the perfect target: well-defined in scope while still complex enough to learn about a real system, and chock-full of nostalgia.

 Along the way, I mostly optimised for readability, idiomatic F#, and having fun in the process, rather than chasing perfect hardware accuracy or maximum performance.

-I did use AI for a lot of the test cases, some code review, occasionally helping me understand bits of the hardware (looking at you, APU), and a particularly unhinged performance optimization session at the end.
-But most of the code was still (unfortunately?) meticulously crafted by me.

 ### Limitations